 An Organic Cover Crop Mulch System for Vegetables.
 In 2009, RI researchers attempted to combine the knowledge gained from the rolled/crimped system for grain crops with knowledge from the ARS vegetable research to develop an organic cover crop mulch system for vegetables.
 Researchers selected 3 cover crop options: cereal rye for its superior weed suppression capacity, hairy vetch for its superior nitrogen fixing capacity, and a mixture of both vetch and rye to try to create a mulch that provided both sufficient nitrogen and weed suppression.
-Opting for the heavier seeding rates used in organic no-till grain production, and the earlier planting dates (8 weeks before first frost) advised for cover crops used for vegetable mulches, researchers hoped to grow thick, dense cover crop stands that prevented summer annual weed germination in the spring and provided sufficient soil cover to continue suppressing them during the summer.
-To maximize persistence of the cover crop mulch, RI researchers also opted to compare rolling and crimping the cover crops to the mowing method used by the USDA researchers.
+Opting for the heavier seeding rates used in organic no-till grain production and the earlier planting dates (8 weeks before first frost) advised for cover crops used for vegetable mulches, researchers hoped to grow thick, dense cover crop stands that prevented summer annual weed germination in the spring and provided sufficient soil cover to continue suppressing them during the summer.
+To maximize the persistence of the cover crop mulch, RI researchers also opted to compare rolling and crimping the cover crops with the mowing method used by the USDA researchers.

 Treatments in the Trial.
 As the combinations of cover crops, planting dates, cover crop termination methods, and crops are practically limitless, researchers elected to do a systems-type experiment to compare a couple of practical systems vegetable farmers could use to produce tomatoes: